BSChuang/ML-WEBH/index.md

 Here we can see a 2D visualization of the classification results.
 <img src="images/pca_visualization.png" />
 We graph each data point using the normalized first and second PCA components of that point, and colorize the point based on the assigned class.
-The left graph shows actual true/false labels, and the right graph shows predicted labels.
+The left graph shows *actual* true/false labels, and the right graph shows *predicted* labels.
 The graphs show an obvious visual similarity, reflecting the high performance of the Neural Net.

-Below, we graph the correlation between false tweets and with the words within those tweets.
+Below, we graph the correlation between false tweets and the words within those tweets.
 This visualization gives us a feeling for the topics discussed within misleading tweets.
 The left graph shows correlations for actual fake tweets, and the right graph shows correlations for tweets we predict to be fake.
-We can see that the topics discussed in *actual* fake tweets are very similar to the topics discussed in tweets we predicted to be fake.
+We can see that the topics discussed in *actual* fake tweets are very similar to the topics discussed in tweets we *predicted* to be fake.
 <img src="images/semantic_visualization.png" />

 ### Discussion